SkylineCommunications/SLC-LCA-GQIMonitor/SLC-S-GQIMonitor/SLC-S-GQIMonitor/CatalogInformation/README.md

 - __Metric history__: overview of all metrics available on the system
 - __Application metrics__: overview of the top 10 applications for each metric
 - __User metrics__: overview of the top 10 users for each metric
-- __Extension logs__: search and inspect log entries for each extension library.
+- __Extension logs__: search and inspect log entries for each extension library
-  - *Prerequisites: web version 10.5.9 or higher with GQI DxM*
+ *Prerequisites: web version 10.5.9 or higher with GQI DxM*

 ![Screenshot](./Images/screenshot.png)